drbean/curriculum/correspondence/inquiry/slides.md

 Do it before Sunday March 6, 8pm.

+## Homework: acknowledging the inquiry letter about the cruise

+Write the email reply to yourself.
+Include To:, From:, Subject:

+Use the information you gave about your partner's dietary requirements, and the example sentences on p 59, p 60.

+* For the acknowledgement, look at the examples there.
+* In part 1 also repeat the problems as you described them last week.
+* Don't answer the question, say why your answer will be delayed in part 2.
+For example, the food that will be served has not been decided on.
+* In part 3, say when you will be able to answer.
+* In part 4, for the polite close, look at the examples on p 59.

 ## Homework: reply to an inquiry letter about heaters, p 66

 Write the email reply to Mr Moore.
 Include To:, From:, Subject: